Kerry – Walking Short Break

 - Day 3 / Muckross House & Gardens and depart for home

-- After a hearty breakfast, we will depart from our accommodation and take a short drive to Muckross House & Gardens.
-Muckross House is situated close to the shores of Muckross Lake, amidst the beautiful scenery of Killarney National Park.
-We will recommend some choices of things to do here, like visiting the magnificent Muckross House, amble around the gardens or take a stroll down memory lane to visit Working Traditional Farm Depart for home at 15.00hrs
+After a hearty Irish breakfast, we will depart from our accommodation and take a short drive to Muckross House & Gardens.
+Muckross House is situated close to the shores of Muckross Lake amidst the beautiful scenery of Killarney National Park.
+There are many interesting things to do here, like visiting the magnificent Muckross House, amble around the gardens or take a stroll down memory lane to visit a Traditional Working Farm.
+We will depart for home at 15.00 hrs.

 - 2 nights bed and breakfast accommodation